thegrumpygator/PredMachLearnProject/MachLearnProj.md

                       col_types = "ncnnccnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnn")
 ```

+Data Partitioning
+---

 For model building and exploration, I will create a training set and a testing
-set.
-The training set will have 75% of the trainDat data.
+set from within the trainDat data.
+The **training** set will have 75% of the
+trainDat data with the remaining data in **the testing** set.

 ```r
 # partition the data for training/validation purposes